wizut-cvlab/thermal-dlib-shape-predictor/README.md

 - `results-thermal.txt` contains results of cascade of thermal faces,
 - `results-visual.txt` contains results, when for prediction thermal shape we use face cascade generated on visual image.
 - `results-pointsDistances.txt` contains calculated distances, for every 68point from all images
+- `results-normalizationParams.txt` contains calculated distances used to normalization data

 `podsumowanie.xlsx` is additional Excel file with summary results and polish labels.